MUzzell/ptpchat/PROTOCOL.md

 * `nodes` : A list of available nodes that this node is aware of.

 A periodic message sent by a node to neighbouring nodes which lists nodes it can communicate to.
-ROUTING Messages should be sent to all nodes that this node can communicate with directly, but a node may chose to omit results or to not send this message should it chose to.
+ROUTING Messages should be sent to all nodes that this node can communicate with directly, but a node may chose to omit results or to not send this message should it decide to.

 #####RELAY